Trusted WordPress tutorials, when you need them most.

 WishList Member is a paywall plugin that allows you to sell premium content on your site with maximum control.
 This means that you have granular control over when, who, and which content you are giving access to.

-We did a deep dive into the plugin’s features, which you can see in our WishList Member review.
+We did a deep dive into the plugin’s features, which you can see in our in-depth WishList Member review.

 WishList Member automatically provides and removes access based on the membership level.
 Like the other plugins, you can create as many member levels as you’d like.